DrewOrtego/ArcPy-Samples/Describe_Object_Report/README.md

 **Caveats**

-    * The output will be overwritten unless you change the output's path.
+    * The output will be overwritten unless you change the output's path in the source code

 **Output (in terse mode)**